common-fate/docs-archive/docs/granted/configuration.md

   Edge
   Firefox
   Chromium
+  Safari
+  Firefox Developer Edition
+  Arc
 ```

 Select which browser you would like to use and press Enter.

+## Using specific browser profiles

+Launching a specific browser profile is possible with `--browser-profile` flag for supported browsers such as Chrome, Edge, and Chromium Variants.
+Example useage: `assume profile-name -c --browser-profile "<your_browser_profile>"`

 ## Setting color and icon preferences for profiles